Important general information

 Admission to and completion of a pre-optometry advising track does not constitute or guarantee admission to an optometry school.

 If interested in preparing for optometry school, students must declare an academic major and should declare and maintain their pre-optometry advising track.
 Students do not earn a pre-optometry degree.
 Those unsure of their academic majors initially should clarify their academic interests through regular conversations with their advisers.
 Pre-optometry students are encouraged to major in fields of greatest interest to them.
-To declare a pre-optometry advising track, please see the pre-professional health advising blog.
+To declare a pre-optometry advising track, see the pre-professional health advising blog.

 Prerequisites for an optometry program